aaronparker/aaronparker.github.io/_posts/2010-03-21-deploy-and-update-adobe-reader-with-gfi-languard.md

 By going through the same deployment configuration, but instead using the batch file that will install the update, I can deploy to the machines that have Reader 9.1.

-I&#8217;ve tested deploying the update while Reader is open on the remote machine and the install was successful.
+I've tested deploying the update while Reader is open on the remote machine and the install was successful.
 Once I closed and reopened Reader, I could see the 9.1.1 version.
-This may not work for all applications - I don&#8217;t think that my example worked specifically because of LANguard, but you should at least have some success when updating in-use applications.
+This may not work for all applications - I don't think that my example worked specifically because of LANguard, but you should at least have some success when updating in-use applications.